How to Weld Stainless Steel

 Stainless steel is especially sensitive, and you can often see every imperfection from the welding process.
 Even small dust particles from carbon steel can leave behind unsightly blemishes.
 Because of this, it is best to prepare your work environment before getting down to business.

-It can be helpful to clean surfaces and tools that will come in contact with the stain steel you’re working with as part of your preparation.
-Ensure your metal sheets align correctly and have no gapping.
+Cleaning surfaces and tools that will come in contact with the stainless steel you’re working with is essential to avoid contaminated welds.
+Ensure your metal sheets align correctly and set up welds in accordance with the required specifications.
 If you are working with thicker pieces, you may need to chamfer or bevel the edges to prepare for making the weld.

 2. Making the Weld